Building Blocks of Growth

 Great marketing has three core components: research, strategy and execution.

-What’s our digital strategy?
-How about our content and SEO strategy?
 These are not strategies, they are tactics.
 They may be useful but they are short term, tiny decisions in the grand scheme of growth.

 The distinction is subtle but important: Tactics help you get things done, but they don’t tell you which things are worth doing in the first place.
 That is the job of strategy.

-This in turn informs the tactical decisions they make, such as:
+This in turn informs their tactical decisions:

-- running around naked in New York City (PR stunt)
+- Running around naked in New York City (PR stunt)

-- reducing their fees at every opportunity (pricing)
+- Reducing their fees at every opportunity (pricing)

 Want another example?
 Look at Shopify Plus.
 They target big e-commerce brands that are frustrated with their existing platform (where to play).
 They position themselves as the modern alternative (how to win).
-Their social ads are good examples of focused tactical execution that stems from their strategy.
+Their ads are good examples of focused tactical execution that stems from their strategy.

-You can’t make tactical decisions without a strategy, as you can’t develop a strategy without research.
+You can’t make tactical decisions without a strategy, just as you can’t develop a strategy without research.
 Marketing research helps you understand your customers and the market you operate in.
 It helps you survey the lay of the land and make sense of the world.
 It provides the foundation for you to build your strategy on.

 The next time you are tempted to buy facebook ads, hire an SEO expert or write blog posts, ask yourself: who are your customers and how are you going win them over?